beatlabs/proton/README.md

 ### Usage with Kafka consumers

-Because Proto bytes can contain newlines (`\n`) and often do, we need to use a different line separator when consuming.
+Because Proto bytes can contain newlines (`\n`) and often do, we need to use a different marker to delimit the end of a message byte-stream and the beginning of the next.
 Proton expects this separator to be on a new line, and expects `--END--` by default.

 You can add separators with tool like Kafkacat, like so: